‘Best course with the best coach I had, even after five years at uni. Thank you!’

 - Appreciate the importance and potential of substance, symbolic actions and communication (incl. public diplomacy).

 Cities, regions and countries can only build their reputation through collaboration.
 Government cannot do it alone and if the challenge is left to be tackled by a particular economic sector or civil group, it is likely to lead to an imbalance.
-Hence, anyone who is or should be concerned about the reputation management for the city, region or country should attend this masterclass.
+Hence, anyone who is or should be concerned about the reputation management for the city, region or country should attend the masterclass.
 Particularly senior government and externally facing agencies such as the tourism management organisation, investment and export promotion agency, international affairs / public diplomacy units, or talent attraction bureau should participate.
 The rest of the list of potential delegates is long and might include, but is not limited to, representatives of: chambers of commerce, labour and sector organisations, sports clubs, cultural institutions, major exporters and local businesses, Olympic committee, real estate developers, hospitality and travel companies, media agencies, tech clusters and event organisers.

 - Pubic policy, as place branding requires imaginative policy making;